Sdcrow/docker_mobsf/README.md

 # Docker_MobSF
-Docker_MobSF is a dockerized Mobile Security Framework on CentOS for quick/easy deployment.
+Sdcrow_MobSF is a dockerized Mobile Security Framework on CentOS for quick/easy deployment.

 ## Usage